EDUCATION COMMITTEE - Procedures

 3. The GVR Education Program Coordinator will email a letter of agreement to the instructor, which will be signed electronically and sent back to GVR.
 To sign the document electronically the instructor just types in their name in the blank space.

-4. When GVR receives the letter of agreement, a course number will be assigned and sent that to the Instructor, the Education Committee Chair, and the Board Vice President.
+4. When GVR receives the letter of agreement back, a course number will be assigned and sent that to the Instructor, the Education Committee Chair, and the Board President.
+The Education Committee Chair will schedule the class on the Studio Calendar.
 At that time, the instructor may begin to advertise the class in the Studio.
 Members will sign up for the class through GVR.
 Classes will be posted on the Clay Studio website, on Bulletin Boards and in the Newsletter if one goes out before the class is full.

 5. After the class is completed, the instructor will be paid by GVR.
 The split is 70% to the instructor and 30% to GVR.

-8. A fee for supplies may be charged if the instructor furnishes supplies.
-This fee should be listed on the request form.
+7. A fee for supplies may be charged if the instructor furnishes supplies.
+This fee should be listed on the request form along with a list of the supplies that will be provided.

 1. In-house Workshops and demonstrations are taught by Studio members and are open to Studio members only.